alon-mini/CareerForge/README.md

 ## 🚀 Features

 *   **Tailored Resumes**: Generates a one-page, A4-formatted HTML resume optimized for the specific role.
+*   **Resume Skins**: Instantly transform the look of your resume with multiple professional themes (Modern Blue, Executive Serif, Tech Minimalist) without regenerating content.
+*   **Surgical AI Refinement**: Uses a dual-stage AI process.
+First, a "Writer" agent drafts the content.
+Then, a "Judge" agent reviews the HTML to fix formatting errors, ensure strict one-page fit, and verify facts.
+*   **Full In-App Editing**: Don't like a phrase?
+Switch to "Edit Mode" to tweak cover letters, interview answers, or even the raw HTML of your resume directly within the app.
 *   **Human-Centric Cover Letters**: Writes authentic, non-robotic cover letters that connect your past wins to future challenges.
 *   **Strategy & Interview Prep**: Provides a narrative strategy ("The Story") and generates 5 tough, role-specific interview questions with answer guides.
-*   **Outreach Kit**: Pre-written LinkedIn connection notes and post-interview thank you emails.
-*   **Interactive Application Tracker**: Don't just save your applications—manage them.
-Track each opportunity through a customizable, visual timeline from "Applied" to "Offer".
-Add custom stages, mark progress, and see your entire pipeline at a glance.
+*   **Interactive Application Tracker**: Manage your pipeline from "Applied" to "Offer".
+Track stages, add custom steps (e.g., "Home Assignment"), and visualize your progress.
-*   **Persistent & Safe Data**: Your profile, API key, and application history are stored securely in your operating system's standard application data folder.
-This means your data is safe and persists even when you update the application.
+*   **Persistent & Safe Data**: Your profile, API key, and application history are stored securely in your operating system's standard application data folder (`%APPDATA%`).
-*   **Dark Mode**: A sleek, high-contrast UI designed for focused work.
 *   **PDF Generation**: Native PDF export for Resumes and Cover Letters.

 ## 🛠 Prerequisites